edHelper.com

 By Jane Runyon

 1 The presidential campaign of 1960 has become an example of change brought about by technology.
 The Republican Party had been in power since the 1952 election of Dwight D. Eisenhower.
-His vice-president, Richard M. Nixon, was expected to continue the Republican policies.
+Since he could not serve more than two terms, his vice president, Richard M. Nixon, was expected to continue the Republican policies after the 1960 election.
 The Democrats had something else in mind.
 Their candidate for president was going to shake things up.

 3 Debates have been part of elections since people first began to vote.
 The idea was to put the candidates face to face.
 They would be able to voice their opinions on issues important to the people.
 The people would be able to cast their votes after comparing the ideas of the candidates.
 They would be able to choose the candidate who seemed to support their own beliefs.